Reduces the BAM file using read based compression that keeps only essential information for variant calling

 |-min_pvalue||double||0.01||Minimum p-value from binomial distribution of mismatches in a site to trigger a variant region|

 |-minvar||double||0.05||Minimum proportion of mismatches in a site to trigger a variant region|

 Arguments in this list are specific to this tool.
 Keep in mind that other arguments are available that are shared with other tools (e.g. command-line GATK arguments); see Inherited arguments above.

-.
-Do not simplify read (strip away all extra information of the read -- anything other than bases, quals and read group).
+Do not simplify read.
+This strips away all extra information of the read -- anything other than bases, quals and read group.

-.
-The number of reads emitted per sample in a variant region can be downsampled for better compression.
+Downsample the number of reads emitted per sample in a variant region for better compression.
 This level of downsampling only happens after the region has been evaluated, therefore it can be combined with the engine level downsampling.
 A value of 0 turns downsampling off.

 Input VCF file(s) with known SNPs.
 Any number of VCF files representing known SNPs to be used for the polyploid-based reduction.
 Could be e.g. dbSNP and/or official 1000 Genomes SNP calls.
 Non-SNP variants in these files will be ignored.
 If provided, the polyploid ("het") compression will work only when a single SNP from the known set is present in a consensus window (otherwise there will be no reduction); if not provided then polyploid compression will be triggered anywhere there is a single SNP present in a consensus window. -known binds reference ordered data.
 This argument supports ROD files of the following types: BCF2, VCF, VCF3

 Minimum p-value from binomial distribution of mismatches in a site to trigger a variant region.
 Any site with a value falling below this will be considered consensus and reduced (otherwise we will try to trigger polyploid compression).
 Note that this value is used only regions with low coverage.

 Minimum proportion of indels in a site to trigger a variant region.
 Anything below this will be considered consensus.